Manter Public Records Directory

 Elections & Voter Records

-Manter residents vote in Stanton County elections administered by the Stanton County Clerk, who serves as the County Election Officer.
-The Stanton County Clerk's Office is located at 201 N Main Street, PO Box 190, Johnson City, KS 67855, and can be reached at (620) 492-2140.
-This office handles all aspects of voter registration, ballot preparation, absentee voting, polling place management, and election results certification for Stanton County.
-Kansas residents can register to vote online through the Kansas Secretary of State's voter registration portal at https://www.kdor.ks.gov/Apps/VoterReg/ or by submitting a paper application to the County Clerk.
-To be eligible, an individual must be a U.S. citizen, a resident of Kansas, and at least 18 years old by the next election.
-Kansas requires documentary proof of citizenship for registration (birth certificate, passport, or naturalization papers).
-The voter registration deadline is 21 days before any election.
-Because Manter is an unincorporated community without municipal government, there are no city council, mayoral, or municipal ballot measure elections specific to Manter.
-Residents vote in county, state, and federal elections only.
-Stanton County holds elections for county commissioners (three at-large positions serving staggered four-year terms), County Clerk, County Treasurer, Register of Deeds, County Attorney, Sheriff, and other county offices.
-These positions are typically on the ballot in even-numbered years during the August primary and November general elections.
-To find their assigned polling place, Manter residents can contact the Stanton County Clerk's office or use the Kansas Voter View portal at https://myvoteinfo.voteks.org/, where voters can enter their name and date of birth to view their registration status, polling location, sample ballot, and voting history.
-Most Stanton County residents vote at consolidated polling places in Johnson City, as the sparse rural population does not justify multiple precinct locations.
-Under Kansas open records law, voter registration lists (excluding Social Security numbers and driver's license numbers) are public records available for purchase from the County Clerk for campaign or research purposes.
-Election results by precinct, candidate financial disclosure reports filed with the Kansas Governmental Ethics Commission (https://ethics.kansas.gov/), and campaign finance data are all publicly accessible.
-In the November 2024 presidential election, Stanton County, like most of rural western Kansas, showed strong Republican preference, with approximately 85-90% of votes cast for the Republican presidential candidate; total county turnout was approximately 800-900 voters out of roughly 1,200 registered voters, reflecting the county's small population of about 2,000 residents.
-Looking ahead to the November 3, 2026 general election, Manter and Stanton County voters will decide several significant races.
-Kansas will hold elections for Governor (Governor Laura Kelly's term expires in January 2027), all four U.S. House seats (Stanton County is in District 1, which covers much of western Kansas), all 125 Kansas House of Representatives seats, and half of the 40 Kansas Senate seats (depending on district rotation).
-There is no U.S. Senate seat from Kansas on the ballot in 2026, as Senator Jerry Moran's term runs through 2028 and Senator Roger Marshall's through 2026 (up in 2026, correcting: Marshall was elected in 2020 for a term ending January 2027, so his seat IS on the ballot in 2026).
+Kansas residents can register online through the Secretary of State's voter registration portal at https://www.kdor.ks.gov/Apps/VoterReg/ or submit a paper application to the Stanton County Clerk.
+Eligibility requires U.S. Citizenship, Kansas residency, and being at least 18 years old by the next election.
+Documentary proof of citizenship, such as a birth certificate, passport, or naturalization papers, is required under Kansas law.
+The registration deadline falls 21 days before any election.
+Residents vote only in county, state, and federal contests.
+Stanton County holds elections for county commissioners, with three at-large positions These positions typically appear on ballots during even-numbered years in the August primary and November general election.
+To locate their assigned polling place, residents can contact the Stanton County Clerk's office or use the Kansas Voter View portal at https://myvoteinfo.voteks.org/, where voters enter their name and date of birth to view registration status, polling location, sample ballot, and voting history.
+Most county residents vote at consolidated polling places in Johnson City, as the sparse rural population doesn't justify multiple precinct locations.
+Under Kansas open records law, voter registration lists - excluding Social Security and driver's license numbers - are public records available for purchase from the Stanton County Clerk for campaign or research purposes.
+Election results by precinct, candidate financial disclosure reports filed with the Kansas Governmental Ethics Commission at https://ethics.kansas.gov/, and campaign finance data are all publicly accessible.
+During the November 2024 presidential election, Stanton County reflected the strong Republican preference typical of rural western Kansas, with approximately 85-90% of votes going to the Republican presidential candidate.
+Total county turnout reached roughly 800-900 voters out of about 1,200 registered voters, consistent with Stanton County's population of around 2,000 residents.
+Looking toward the November 3, 2026 general election, voters in Manter and throughout Stanton County will decide several significant races.
+Kansas will hold elections for Governor, as Governor Laura Kelly's term expires in January 2027, all four U.S. House seats, Stanton County is in District 1, covering much of western Kansas, all 125 Kansas House of Representatives seats, and half of the 40 Kansas Senate seats based on district rotation.
+Senator Roger Marshall's seat will be on the ballot in 2026, as his term ends in January 2027, while Senator Jerry Moran's term runs through 2028.
 County-level races may include County Commissioner positions, Sheriff, County Clerk, and other offices depending on term expirations.
-Kansas offers advance voting by mail (absentee ballot) without requiring an excuse.
+Kansas offers advance voting by mail without requiring an excuse.
 Voters can request an absentee ballot application from the Stanton County Clerk or download one from the Kansas Secretary of State website.
-Completed applications must be received by the County Clerk no later than the Tuesday before the election at 5:00 PM.
-Voted ballots must be returned by mail (postmarked by Election Day and received within three days) or delivered in person to the County Clerk by 7:00 PM on Election Day.
-Kansas also offers in-person advance voting at the County Clerk's office beginning 20 days before each election.
+Completed applications must reach the Stanton County Clerk no later than 5:00 PM on the Tuesday before the election.
+Voted ballots must be postmarked by Election Day and received within three days, or delivered in person to the Stanton County Clerk by 7:00 PM on Election Day.
+Kansas also offers in-person advance voting at the Stanton County Clerk's office beginning 20 days before each election.

 Frequently Asked Questions